OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 September 2013.md

 ---

 ## Books, Research, and Cultural Commentary

 - A referenced article discusses moral "Endo-skeletons" vs. "Exo-skeletons," which the Cs say is close to the idea of people needing **external rules** due to infantile internal development.
 - Cicero likened to modern personalities such as P____ A____ and Jack Abramoff, described as cowardly and preening.
 - Movie "Casino Jack" recommended to understand Cicero's character.
+- Speculation on a mutation event causing both pigs and humans to emerge in tandem.

 ---

 ## Notable Warnings or Predictions

 - Without knowledge and awareness, individuals are susceptible to **attack and karmic repercussions**.
 - A communist-style revolution is "very possible" due to increasing class divide rhetoric and historical cycles.
 - Evil actions and intentions can manifest physically and deteriorate health.
+- Some relationships can attract destructive energies impacting families on multiple levels.

 ---

 ## Genetics and Ancestry